 It begins with a pomegranate: Sirjan kilims by Mahjabin Ilkhanipour - Mahjabin Ilkhanipour is a weaver from Sirjan, recently made a World Craft City for Kilim Weaving.
 She tells the story of her first rug, based on the pomegranate.

 Recent calligraphic art by Reza Safavi and Zahra Tondkar - Following up on our Persian Prospect issue, here are some recent miniature artworks by master artists Reza Safavi and Zahra Tondkar from Mashhad, proofing that Iranian creative skills are alive and well.
 This is a recreation of a Koran’s cover from the tenth century.
 Its original is held at the Malek National Museum in Tehran.
 All cracks, fractures, colour fading, and whatever that occurred in the original by the passage of time has been recreated carefully and intricately.
-Finally, the surface of work has been covered by a combination of lacquer and fixative. d ✿ We’re grateful to our subscribers for supporting this platform.
-If you haven’t already, please consider subscribing to join the circle and share the inspiration. ✿
+Finally, the surface of work has been covered by a combination of lacquer and fixative. d ✿ Like the article?
+Make it a conversation by leaving a comment below.
+If you believe in supporting a platform for culture-makers, consider becoming a subscriber.

 Films from Shahrzad Creative Digital Storytelling Center in Iran - A glimpse of the creative energy emerging with a new generation in Iran, keep to tell the stories of their wonderful crafts.

 The mysterious desert in new Persian jewellery - Putting on the jewellery that carries the nature of the desert, takes us to the journey to reach our inner jewel of silence, where we could sedately observe the truth of being.
-A new exhibition of jewellery from the region of Kerman gives unique expression to the mystical meaning of the desert in Persian culture. ✿ We’re grateful to our subscribers for supporting this platform.
-If you haven’t already, please consider subscribing to join the circle and share the inspiration. ✿
+A new exhibition of jewellery from the region of Kerman gives unique expression to the mystical meaning of the desert in Persian culture. ✿ Like the article?
+Make it a conversation by leaving a comment below.
+If you believe in supporting a platform for culture-makers, consider becoming a subscriber.

 The Persian House - It was for about more than a year that the idea of introducing and displaying a contemporary "Persian house" at the Craft Fair was discussed with the Cultural Heritage Organization.
 Finally by July in this year 2017, the 28th Tehran Handicraft Exhibition contemporary "Persian house" was presented, in collaboration Mr Anooshfar, the Art Center Gallery and the artists.